 Skip to main content

-(a) A misdemeanor offender whose sentence includes 1 year or more of supervision shall be eligible for transfer, provided that all other criteria for transfer, as specified in Rule 3.101, have been satisfied; and the instant offense includes one or more of the following—
+(a) A misdemeanor supervised individual whose sentence includes 1 year or more of supervision shall be eligible for transfer, provided that all other criteria for transfer, as specified in Rule 3.101 Mandatory Transfer of Supervision, have been satisfied; and the instant offense includes one or more of the following—

 1. an offense in which a person has incurred direct or threatened physical or psychological harm;